psf/pyperf/doc/perf.rst

 Metadata
 ========

-The :class:`TextRunner` class collects metadata in each worker process.
+The :class:`Runner` class collects metadata in each worker process.

 Benchmark: